ngeyen/online-Shopping-Mini-Project-/README.md

 This is mini project I developed to help me learn how to use and integrate various technologies that's why I included many technologies though some are not a periquisite for the site to function.
-I would solicit that my poor coding style be forgiven seeing it's my first commit and I would appreciate your corrections as to how it can be better implemented.
+I would appreciate your corrections as to how it can be better implemented.
 I am very passionate about open source development and would really appreciate your kind contributions to help me improve and be a vibrant member of the community.

 This mini project utilises
 - twitter bootstrap4 ( used to create the nav bar)